cansavvy/DataTrail_ReOrg/docs/07_building_resumes_03_website.md

 ### Deployment

 Your website is now ready for prime time.
-The only problem is it's only visible on *your* RStudio Cloud project.
+The only problem is it's only visible on *your* Posit Cloud project.
 So, we have to **deploy** your website.
 There are a number of different ways to do this, but we're going to use the workflow with which we're most familiar: GitHub Pages.
 This is how your website is currently deployed.
 Your current website is hosted on GitHub at `username.github.com` and the file structure should look something like what you see here:

 ![old website GitHub repo](https://docs.google.com/presentation/d/1mIrb5R60b20WdUb2wjHstb1W0fky-DUgu_rW6yP0C70/export/png?id=1mIrb5R60b20WdUb2wjHstb1W0fky-DUgu_rW6yP0C70&pageid=g3f121d3764_0_336)

 We're going to delete the current website and replace it with this updated website!
-To do so, within your current project on RStudio Cloud (where your new blogdown website files are), **go to the Terminal** and run the following...but replace `username` with *your* GitHub username:
+To do so, within your current project on Posit Cloud (where your new blogdown website files are), **go to the Terminal** and run the following...but replace `username` with *your* GitHub username:

 ```
 git clone https://github.com/username/username.github.com.git
 ```

-This will clone your current website repo into the RStudio Cloud project where your new website files are.
+This will clone your current website repo into the Posit Cloud project where your new website files are.

 ![cloned repo](https://docs.google.com/presentation/d/1mIrb5R60b20WdUb2wjHstb1W0fky-DUgu_rW6yP0C70/export/png?id=1mIrb5R60b20WdUb2wjHstb1W0fky-DUgu_rW6yP0C70&pageid=g40f38df3d0_0_24)